Code-Screen/Code-Screen.github.io/docs/integrating-workable-with-codescreen.md

 <br>

-Once the candidate has submitted their test, you will be notified via email by Workable, and the result will be viewable on Workable.
+Once the candidate has submitted their assessment, you will be notified via email by Workable, and the result will be viewable on Workable.

 <figure>
   <figcaption style="font-style: italic;"></figcaption>